 - Big "YES!":

-- Biting-the-Hand Humor: The new season's episodes involve riffing on other MTV shows, including Jersey Shore, Teen Mom, True Life, and 16 and Pregnant.
+- Biting-the-Hand Humor: The first revival's episodes involve riffing on other MTV shows, including Jersey Shore, Teen Mom, True Life and 16 and Pregnant.
 It's rather hilarious when you consider MTV rarely shows music these days.

-- Bloody Hilarious: The episode where Beavis saws off his finger in shop class.
+- Bloody Hilarious: "Wood Shop" where Beavis saws off his finger in shop class.

 - Also "Nosebleed".